SNL51 Wrap-Up Extravaganza!

 Black Santa (Ariana Grande)

-Love Is Bland Reunion (Ariana Grande)
+Love Is Blind Reunion (Ariana Grande)

 Immigrant Dad Talk Show 3 (Alexander Skarsgård)